 Try to spice up the walks with attractions that your kids love; Natural pools for wading/swimming opportunities, challenging gorges with ladders and rockslides for adrenaline, or camping overnight with a campfire and outdoor cooking.

-Hiking with kids in the Middle East can add additional challenges, since in some countries, hiking infrastructure, trail markings, and emergency services are not up to western standards.
+Hiking with kids in the Middle East can add additional challenges since hiking infrastructure, trail markings, and emergency services are not up to western standards in some countries.

 In Israel, hiking is a very popular activity for locals, and the country is crisscrossed with well-marked hiking trails.
-Where needed, the nature authorities will also build a ladder or handrail to enhance safety and security.
+The nature authorities will also build a ladder or handrail to enhance safety and security where needed.

 When to come to Israel for Hiking?

 Like most Middle Eastern countries, Israel has an arid and hot summer that’s not hiking-friendly and, in some areas, even dangerous.
 The autumn remains dry and dusty.
 Conditions begin to get better only in November.